YihanWangAstro/starter-hugo-academic/content/home/publications.md

 ---

 {{% callout note %}}
 Quickly discover relevant content by [filtering publications](./publication/).
+A complete list of publications can also be found at the [NASA ADS](https://ui.adsabs.harvard.edu/search/q=orcid%3A0000-0002-8614-8721&sort=date+desc).
 {{% /callout %}}